JaBorst/mwpd2020/productmatching/readme.md

 See [requirements.md](requirements.md) on how to create the virtual environment to run the Jupyter notebook.

-Download the data files, and then run the notebook.

-Results submitted in the paper are at the bottom of the notebook file.
+The notebook [ProdSim_PyTorch.ipynb](ProdSim_PyTorch.ipynb) contains everything to reproduce the experiments and resultsfrom the paper.
+Our results are at the bottom of the notebook file.